 The good news?
 With some know-how, you can often treat it at home and prevent it from returning.
 Here’s how to spot an intertrigo rash and what you can do about it at home and with a doctor’s help.

-Intertrigo is a reddish rash that appears in large skin folds, where your skin surfaces rub against each other.
+Intertrigo is a reddish rash that appears in skin folds, where your skin surfaces rub against each other.
 The rash can be itchy or painful, but it’s not contagious.

 The skin areas most often affected include your:

 Intertrigo starts as redness or small bumps or spots in skin folds.
-The rash can feel:
+The

 The reddish area can quickly become inflamed and raw.
 The skin may crack, bleed, ooze, and crust over.
 The surrounding area may become scaly.

-Intertrigo symptoms get worse when the area comes in contact with your bodily secretions, such as sweat, urine, or feces.
+Intertrigo symptoms often get worse when the area comes in contact with your bodily secretions, such as sweat, urine, or feces.